Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Examples

-By Theorem \ref{A6A7}, this last construction provides examples of $A_6$ and $A_7$-extensions that fail the HNP with knot group equal to $C_6$.
+A similar construction allows us to provide examples of unramified Galois $A_6$ and $A_7$ extensions.
+By Proposition \ref{thm:A6A7}, these extensions have knot groups isomorphic to $C_6$ and therefore the HNP fails for them.
 It is also possible to construct failures with knot group $C_2$ or $C_3$.
 Indeed, if $G=A_6$ or $A_7$, one can set $S=C_3 \times C_3$ in \cite[Lemma 6]{DP} in order to get a Galois extension of number fields with decomposition group $D_v=C_3 \times C_3$ for every ramified place $v$.
-Since the remaining places have cyclic decomposition groups, it follows from Theorem~\ref{A6A7} that the knot group of this extension is $C_2$.
+Since the remaining places have cyclic decomposition groups, it follows from Proposition~\ref{thm:A6A7} that the knot group of this extension is $C_2$.
 An analogous construction choosing $S=D_4$ gives a Galois extension of number fields with knot group equal to $C_3$.

 \end{itemize}